 I suggested color ideas for the White Colonial House

-Jackie Craven, Architecture Guide, says:What an interesting house!
+Jackie Craven, About.com Architecture, says:What an interesting house!
 The style does seem to combine Colonial Revival features with a Victorian Queen Anne porch.
 Both styles were common in 1889 when your house was built, and the two styles often mingled.
 The house has many features of a a Free Classic Queen Anne.
 A Free Classic Queen Anne has classically-inspired details such as pillars raised on stone pedestals.

 You will probably want to choose an uncomplicated color scheme for your dignified home.
 If most of the house is white vinyl, keep the pillars white also.
 The stone pedestals under your pillars may suggest a color scheme for accents.
 Definitely do not paint the stone!
 Instead, you might want to add touches of gray or blue-gray your column details.